 People who have taken the drug Dilantin (generic: phenytoin) to manage seizures.
 Since its introduction, numerous reports of Dilantin skin side effects and injuries have been reported.
 A major side effect of Dilantin is Stevens Johnson Syndrome, a potentially life-threatening skin disease that produces burn-like rashes, open sores, skin peeling, and even death.

 If you or a loved one were diagnosed with Stevens Johnson Syndrome or Toxic Epidermal Necrolysis after taking Dilantin (phenytoin), you may have a legal claim.
 Filing an SJS lawsuit could help you recover compensation for medical expenses, lost wages, pain and suffering, and other damages.
-Fill out the form on this page now for a FREE case evaluation.
+Fill out the form on this page now or call 1-(855)-JONES-LAW (1-855-566-3752) for a FREE case evaluation.

 Dilantin Stevens Johnson Syndrome Overview